Crossing to the Dreams

 Curated by Alonso Galue, Agitator member

-• Sofia Saavedra has been awarded an Artist Protection Fund Fellowship while she is in residence at University of Illinois Urbana-Champaign (UIUC) and is exhibiting with Agitator Gallery.
+• Sofia Saavedra has been awarded a prestigious Artist Protection Fund Fellowship and placed in residence at the University of Illinois Urbana-Champaign (UIUC).
+During this residency she has been invited to exhibit with Agitator Gallery.

-by Pedro Marrero Fuenmayor, artist/writer born in Caracas, Venezuela, 2/2025
+by Pedro Marrero Fuenmayor, artist/writer born in Caracas, Venezuela

-Agitator Gallery is proud to be a host for Ms. Saavedra and collaborator with University of Illinois Urbana-Champaign (UIUC) and IIE Artist Protection Fund.
+Agitator Gallery is proud to be exhibiting Ms. Saavedra, an Artist Protection Fund Fellow currently placed in residence at University of Illinois Urbana-Champaign (UIUC)